pjakiela/ECON379/schedule.md

 April 13: Attrition

-April 15:
+April 15: Survey Design and Data Collection

-April 20:
+April 20: Pre-Analysis Plans

 April 22: health days (no class)

-April 27:
+April 27: The Replication Crisis

-April 29:
+April 29: Criticisms of RCTs

-May 4: Transparency and Replicability
+May 4:

 May 6: Meta-Analysis